Moving to a new state?

 Why Your Cosmetology License Doesn’t Automatically Transfer

-And unfortunately, there’s no universal “one-license-fits-all” rule.
-That means even if you’ve been practicing for years, your home state license might not be enough to legally work in your new location, at least not right away.
+Unfortunately, there’s no national “one-license-fits-all” rule.
+Even if you’ve been behind the chair for years, your home state license might not qualify you to work in your new location right away.

-• Submit proof of training hours and exams
+Submit proof of your training hours and exam results

-For example, New York State doesn’t offer reciprocity with most states.
-A cosmetologist moving from South Carolina to New York may need to show proof of equivalent hours of education and pass New York’s written and practical exams to qualify for a new license.
+Example: New York doesn’t offer reciprocity with most other states.
+A cosmetologist moving from South Carolina to New York would need to prove they’ve completed equivalent training hours and pass both New York’s written and practical exams before working legally.

-If you're just beginning to research, check out this in-depth guide on practicing cosmetology in another state to help you follow the process step by step.
+If you’re just starting your relocation research, check out our comprehensive guide to practicing cosmetology in another state—it walks you through the process step-by-step.

 How to Transfer or Apply for a Cosmetology License in a New State